 Then choose the dropdown menu next to the Install or Uninstall button and choose Edit.

 Make any changes you want and then click Save Changes.

 This guide is for those that prefer to install mods manually.
 If you’re playing on Mac or Linux, the manual approach is currently the only option.
 We’ve tried to cover all the basics so you can get setup up as quickly as possible.
-If you find the parts below difficult and you are playing on a Windows computer, you may want to try the mod manager guide instead.
+If you find the steps below difficult and you are playing on a windows computer, you may want to try the mod manager guide instead.
 Good Luck!